Liaison Services Mailing Address: PO Box 94759, Lincoln, NE 68509

 Programs administered by Liaison Services are:

-Scheduled Meetings for the Board of Public Roads
+Scheduled Meetings for the Board of Public Roads and for the Board of Examiners in one PDF document

 To find out about upcoming Meetings/Agendas, go to the NDOR Meetings & Hearings page and SUBSCRIBE for automatic updates when new meeting information is added.